grpc/proposal/L103-python-add-typing-to-sync-api.md

 * Add typing to internal APIs.
   * [PR1: Add typing for some internal python files.](https://github.com/grpc/grpc/pull/31514)
-* Add typing to public API and test though pre-release.
+* Add typing to public API and mark it as experimental for at least one release.
   * [PR link holder]
 * Release typed public APIs.